shichiro-nakahara/docs/docs/how-natanetwork-works/privacy-sets.md

 ### Internal Transfers: The Inner Sanctum

-There is a big caveat here that differentiates our current PolyAztec front-end from mixers — there is a possibility that your anonymity set includes deposits that are smaller than your withdrawal amount.
+There is a big caveat here that differentiates our current Nata Network front-end from mixers — there is a possibility that your anonymity set includes deposits that are smaller than your withdrawal amount.

 How?
 Because internal transfers.